Steve’s Explanation of Indicator & Chuck-N-Duck Rigs for Migratory Fish

 3rd A Butt Section of Heavy Mono (or Leader if you will): Depending on the line you chose in number two, you’ll attach this to it with an Albright, Nail, Blood or double Uni Knot.
 It should be 10′ to 12′ long and I find that 12 or 15# works fine.
 (Or tapered to 12 to 15#) This is the line that will actually be in the water with the weight riding at the end.
 A tapered leader is not actually needed as the weight will carry the rig and a consistent thin diameter works better.
 It is recommended that you use a good abrasion resistant mono like Maxima.
 The Butt section is generally much smaller around than the running line and when presented properly, cuts the water extremely well with little or no belly.

 4th The Hardware: This is where a lot of folks have their own ideas, and I won’t argue the point.
 I’ll just tell you how I do it and why… At this point I slide a snap swivel up onto the Butt Section, typically a black #10.
-After that, I tie on a black #10 barrel swivel to the end of the butt section using an improved clinch knot.
-(Many anglers will slide a bead up behind the snap to protect the knot and get better rotation out of the snap.
-I’ve done it both ways and haven’t found much of a difference if you clip the knot tight.)
+After that, I slide a bead up behind the snap to protect the knot and get better catch free rotation out of the snap then I tie on a black #10 barrel swivel to the end of the butt section using an improved clinch or uni knot.

 The reasons for the sliding swivel are many, but here are just a few.
 Using a snap swivel will allow you to tie off some mono and use shot or hollow lead, but it also gives you the option of using a slinky when stealth is required or your hanging up too much.
-Attaching the weight directly to the line or a three way creates line twist and forces the fish to actually lift the weight off the bottom of the river before the hit is felt on the rod tip.
-A sliding system allows the slack to be taken up without that, hits are felt much better and line twist becomes minimal…
+Attaching the weight directly to the line or a three way creates line twist and forces the fish to actually lift the weight off the bottom of the river and feel that resistance before the hit is ever felt on the rod.
+A sliding system allows the slack to be taken up without that, the hits are felt much better and line twist becomes minimal…

 5th Leader to fly: I use the improved cinch knot almost exclusively for all connections here.
-The exception is when I’m fishing a pattern like a Hex Nymph; here I use a Duncan Loop to give the fly more life like action.
+The exception is when I’m fishing a pattern like a Hex Nymph; here I use a Duncan Loop or the like to give the fly more life like action.
 On a two fly rig (I often still use this in pools) I go about 3′ to each fly, with one I go about 4′.
-I firmly believe that one fly is preferable on gravel unless you are very accomplished…
+I firmly believe that one fly is preferable on gravel unless you are very accomplished and know how to avoid even accidental foul hooking…

 Presentation to the fish:

 Casting upstream causes the weight to catch bottom and the line to form a large belly.
 (Bad presentation.)
-When this happens you have a very hard time telling exactly where your fly is and you stand a good chance of sweeping the whole thing thru the redd and foul hooking fish.
+When this happens you have a very hard time telling exactly where your fly is and you stand a good chance of sweeping the whole thing thru the redd (“Raking it” in today’s terminology.) and foul hooking fish.
 Take an angle on your cast so that you know exactly where the rig is and it repeatedly swings in front of (and not thru) the redd and fish.
-The fish won’t spook nearly as much as they would other wise, and an aggressive fish WILL take it!
+The fish won’t spook nearly as much as they would other wise, and an aggressive fish WILL move up to take it!
 The non-aggressive ones won’t and you’ll feel a lot better about having not cheated.
-Some folks would argue that swinging the fly in front of the fish is less natural of a presentation than dead drifting it thru them and they would be correct, but be rest assured that the swing will fool plenty enough fish and as a bonus you won’t have to worry about fould hooking any.
-I’ll grant you that your going to start hooking a whole lot fewer fish than in the other method, but isn’t it about quality and not quantity?
+Some folks would argue that swinging the fly in front of the fish is less natural of a presentation than dead drifting it thru them and they would be correct, but be rest assured that the swing will fool plenty enough fish and as a bonus you won’t have to worry about foul hooking or “lining” any of them.
+I’ll grant you that your going to start “hooking” a whole lot fewer fish than in the other method, but the ones you do hook will have taken the fly willingly…

 2nd Pools and Runs (I’ll say pool for both): This is actually quite a bit more technical and requires a certain feel.
 The amount of weight used is determined by the depth, speed and location of the pool.
 The deeper or faster the pool, the more you may have to cast upstream or add weight.
 Many spots require a fly to be dropped off a steep ledge fast and more weight is required for that.
-The most common mistake is letting the line lay on the waters surface too long after the cast, this again creates the evil belly and forces the angler to use more weight than needed to get down.
-The depth of the water compounds the belly problem, and the only thing you generally accomplish is spooking fish in all directions with a few occasionally running into the line and getting lined or foul hooked.
+The most common mistake is letting any slack line lay on the waters surface too long after the cast has landed, this again creates that evil belly and forces the angler to use more weight than needed to get down.
+The depth of the water compounds the belly problem, and the only thing you generally accomplish with a bunch of bellied line swimming around in the pool ahead of the fish seeing your flies is spooking fish in all directions with a few occasionally running into the line and getting lined or foul hooked.

 Now you’ve played around enough that you’ve found a good clean drift with minimal drag (belly), and your flies are way out front and being presented first.
-If you want to really play it safe with salmon, you can wait on the very obvious bites for a while and miss a few until a feel develops and you learn to know the subtle ones.
-Regardless of who you are or how long you’ve been at it, you’re still going to foul hook a few Salmon and maybe a few Steelhead using this method.
-With practice, your ratio will fall well within a livable level.
+If you want to really play it safe (Especially with salmon) you can wait on the very obvious bites for a while and miss a few until a feel develops and you learn to know the subtle ones.
+Regardless of who you are or how long you’ve been at it, you’re still going to foul hook a few Salmon and maybe even a few Steelhead using this method, but with practice, your ratio will fall well within a livable level.
 Resist the temptation to randomly strike when you’re in the zone that you know the fish are in!
 Give ’em a chance to take it, switch patterns and angles and use your good sense!